davidpsharp/baby/docs/historical-accuracy.md

-## Historical Accuracy of the Manchester Baby Simulator
+# Narration on the Historical Accuracy of the Manchester Baby Simulator

 By David Sharp, 11th January 2001
+Based on [v1.0](https://github.com/davidpsharp/baby/releases/tag/v1.0.0) of the simulator.

 ### Recent background